fonero-project/fonero-core/docs/software/security-protocol-release-notes.md

 ## v0.6.2 (2017-04-30)

-* `Ledger` - security - invalid use of cached data could lead to lumen creation (double spend) or destruction
+* `Ledger` - security - invalid use of cached data could lead to fonero creation (double spend) or destruction
     * exploited: yes
-        * rogue transactions caused new Lumens to be created, not accounted for in total coins
+        * rogue transactions caused new Foneros to be created, not accounted for in total coins
     * mitigation:
         * code fix
-        * in order to restore the ledger to its expected number of coins, the foundation burned Lumens using one of the bugs fixed in this release (`pathPaymentOp`), practically speaking this ended up being equivalent to a forced distribution of Lumens by the foundation.
+        * in order to restore the ledger to its expected number of coins, the foundation burned Foneros using one of the bugs fixed in this release (`pathPaymentOp`), practically speaking this ended up being equivalent to a forced distribution of Foneros by the foundation.
         * invariant for total coins implemented

 * `Ledger` - protocol - updated protocol version to 8 (2017-04-26)